plrguez/fuse-od-source/Platform/readme.txt

 Some menu options open a form with options to mark or choose option from a list.

-The forms must be confirmed to persist the selected options To confirm them you must use the `A` buttons.
+The forms must be confirmed to persist the selected options To confirm them you must use the `A` button.
   The `B` or `Power` buttons cancel them and the changes are lost.

 Some examples of forms are General, Media and Sound.